hcp4715/SalientGoodSelf/README.md

-# Notebook for perceptual salience of positive-Self
+# Notebook for perceptual salience of positive-self

 Purpose: this repository provides the notebook of analyzing the results from the series of experiments on perceptual salience of positive self.